 .
 Custom-Processed, farm-fresh lamb for individual customers: our lambs are custom-processed, vacuum-sealed, and labeled at Hemp’s Meats, in Jefferson, MD 21755.
 Website: Hemp’s Meats, Jefferson, MD Click on our “How to Purchase” tab to order a lamb.
 Recommend ordering your lamb weeks in advance.
 We have openings this Fall.

 .
 Fall Lamb Processing: order early — don’t wait till the last minute.
 Hemp’s is very busy in the Fall — and we schedule 8 weeks in advance.
 We’re taking orders for Lambs to be processed from September to the end of November.
 All our custom-processed lambs are processed by November 30.
 Lambs are no more than 10 months of age.

 .
 One great way to BBQ a lamb.
 For information on China Box Roasters, click on: China Box Roasters

 .
 Farm-Fresh lamb for Kosher and Halal: Lamb is processed at Hemp’s Meats — or, the customer takes their live lamb home and processes in the Kosher or Halal manner on their property.
 We do not have the wash-up facilities for on-farm processing.

 .
-If you require On-Farm Processing: Contact these two farms — lambs can be purchased and processed at the 2 places listed below.
+If you require On-Farm Processing: Contact Caanan Run Farm — lambs and goats can be purchased and processed at the farm listed below.
 You must know how to properly kill a lamb or goat — and clean up all non-usable parts of an animal.

 .
 Registered Ewe and Ram Breeding Stock: 2016 ewe lambs and ram lambs.
 At times have yearling ewes and yearling rams.
 Click on our “Sires & Breeding Ewes” tab for up-to-date information on our breeding rams.